ncanceill/snakeling/README.md

 1. Create a new git repository
    - Write a `pyproject.toml` file
-   - Draw a logo for your project
+   - Add your logo in a `docs` directory
    - Add your code in a `src` directory
    - Add your tests in a `tests` directory
    - Copy the `Makefile` and adapt it as needed